MAGALA-RICHARD/apsimNGpy/doc/factorial_experiments.rst

 .. code-block:: python

-   from apsimNGpy.core.experiment import ExperimentManager from apsimNGpy.core.experiment import create_experiment_from_models
+   from apsimNGpy.core.experiment import create_experiment_from_models
    from apsimNGpy.core.experiment_tools import factor_spec
    experiment = create_experiment_from_models(
-            model="Maize",# this loads default maize model, but you can replace with file path with suffix .apsimx specifications=factor_spec(
+            model="Maize",# This loads default maize model, but you can replace it with an .apsimx file path specifications=factor_spec(
                 "Maize",
                 param_node_location="Sow using a variable rule",